How Your Guard

 Why It's Superior

-• 8 bars of pressure — We use the highest-specification pressure forming machine available, ensuring the material is forced into every detail of your dental model with maximum density
+• 8 bars of pressure — The highest-specification pressure forming machine available.
+Material is forced into every detail of your model with maximum density

-• 90%+ thickness retained — Unlike vacuum forming, pressure lamination maintains the original material thickness across the entire guard, including the critical front teeth area
+• 90%+ thickness retained — Pressure lamination maintains the original material thickness across the entire guard, including the critical front teeth area

 • Multi-layer construction — Soft inner layer for comfort, hard outer layer for impact absorption.
 The interlayer interface dissipates energy on impact